The majority of online stores fold because they’re unable to drive traffic.

 - Paid advertising

-- Used referral marketing mechanics to tap into friend networks.
+- Using referral marketing mechanics to tap into friend networks

 For you, it’s important you determine how big that pre-launch list needs to be in order to have a “successful” launch.
 Avoid pulling an arbitrary number out of thin air, but instead use industry conversion rate benchmarks to reverse engineer the amount of people you need to launch to in order to have a profitable first day.